mgiang/mihini-markdown-doc/README.md

 - other build options related to Mihini Agent integration (those are more likely to be used for fine tuning a Mihini Agent integration, after it is already compiled and running)

-It may also be interesting to make your own toolchains files to adapt the build to your specific environment.
+you may want to write your own toolchain file, to handle the specifics of your environment.

 **WARNING**

-- We strongly recommand you to use a the toolchain that was generated while creating the kernel/rootfs of the Linux system running on your device !
+- We strongly recommend that you use a the toolchain that was generated while creating the kernel/rootfs of the Linux system running on your device !
-- When compiling on 'regular' personal computer, gcc compiler provided by "build-essential"-like package works out of the box for compiling the agent, as a result toolchain.default.cmake is almost empty!
+- When not cross compiling (the executable is intended to run on the compiling PC), the "build-essential" package or its equivalent provides most of what's needed; as a result, toolchain.default.cmake is almost empty.

 Build
 =====

 #### Build the software

-- It is strongly advised to run next line outside from MihiniAgentSources folder Output files are produced on working\_dir/build.$target folder, with
+- You are strongly advised to run next line outside from MihiniAgentSources folder Output files are produced on working\_dir/build.$target folder, with
   $target equals to target specified in build.sh -t argument.